 How to apply:

-Existing UCSD Ph.D. students in most departments are eligible to participate after their first year of study.
-SIO requires students participate in their first year of study.
+Existing UCSD Ph.D. students in most departments are eligible to participate after completing core course requirements in the home department.
 All applicants must submit a two page PIER essay to firstname.lastname@example.org.
-The essay should expand on the applicant’s personal and research goals and how they will benefit from the integration of that natural and social sciences.
+The essay should expand on the applicant’s personal and research goals and how they will benefit personally from the integration of that natural, and social sciences or humanities.
 Existing students will also need a letter of support from their graduate advisor.
-Departments who nominate candidates to PIER are responsible for summer stipend.
+Departments who nominate candidates to PIER are responsible for that student’s summer stipend.
 The graduate advisor letter must acknowledge this.
 The essay and support letter are due by the last day of JANUARY for existing students.

 Candidates to SIO: SIO recommends candidate to PIER apply as a candidate for a Scripps Ph.D.
-Submit a separate 2 page PIER essay as part of the application.
-Beyond what is in your statement of purpose, this essay should describe your personal and research goals and how these will benefit from the integration of natural and social sciences.
-Upload this essay on the Academic Program Areas page of the application.
+Submit a separate 2 page PIER essay as part of the Ph.D. application.
+Beyond what is in your statement of purpose, this essay should describe your personal and research goals and how these will benefit from the integration of natural and social sciences or humanities.
+Upload this essay on the additional documents page of the application.

-The specialization is NOT a funding mechanism but a way to acknowledge interdisciplinary skills and training beyond a traditional Ph.D.
+The PIER specialization is NOT a funding mechanism but a way to acknowledge interdisciplinary skills and training beyond a traditional Ph.D.